llgjermeni/llgjermeni/_posts/2019-05-05-How-to-deploy-a-VM-using-an-Azure-templates.md

 ---
 layout: post
-title: How to deploy a VM using an Azure templates
+title: How to deploy a VM using Azure templates
 ---

 In this particle, I’ll show you a basic guide of how to deploy Virtual Machine using an Azure template.
 Template can be used to deploy one/multiple Virtual Machines and of course other services.